Joss Whedon's unrealized projects: Spike

-In 2004, Joss Whedon set plans for a Spike movie.
-The film, if ever greenlit, would star James Marsters, Alyson Hannigan and Amy Acker.
-At a convention, Acker stated the film was not going ahead due to money issues.
+In 2004, Whedon set plans for a Spike film.
+The film, if ever greenlighted, would star James Marsters, Alyson Hannigan and Amy Acker.
+At a convention, Acker stated the film was not going ahead due to funding issues.

 Goners

-After the release of Serenity in 2005, Whedon sold a spec script entitled Goners to Universal Pictures.
+In 2005 Whedon sold a spec script entitled Goners to Universal Pictures.
 Whedon was attached to write and direct the film, while Mary Parent and Scott Stuber were attached to produce it.
 During an interview with Fanboy Radio in 2006, Whedon spoke about the film: "I've been seeing a lot of horror movies that are torture-porn, where kids we don't care about are mutilated for hours, and I just cannot abide them... it's an antidote to that very kind of film, the horror movie with the expendable human beings in it.
-Because I don't believe any human beings are".
+Because I don't believe any human beings are."
 The film's plot was described as a mystical fantasy thriller with a female lead named Mia.
-The project never materialized; however, some of its themes were reused for The Cabin in the Woods which Whedon cowrote with Drew Goddard.
+The project never materialized, some of its themes were reused for The Cabin in the Woods which was cowritten with Drew Goddard.

 Wonder Woman

 On March 17, 2005, Warner Bros. reported that Whedon was hired to write and direct the long time planned Wonder Woman feature film, while Joel Silver was attached to produce it.
 The film's plot was to focus on Wonder Woman's adventures during World War II.
 However, on February 2, 2007, MTV reported that Whedon was no longer attached to the project, leading to its cancellation.
 Whedon said "We just saw different movies, and at the price range this kind of movie hangs in, that's never gonna work.
 Non-sympatico.
-It happens all the time".
+It happens all the time."

 Dr. Horrible 2

 On May 11, 2009, Nathan Fillion revealed during an interview that Whedon was planning a sequel of his acclaimed miniseries Dr. Horrible's Sing-Along Blog.
-Whedon expressed his interest in make the sequel as another miniseries or as a feature film.
+Whedon expressed his interest in making the sequel as another miniseries or as a feature film.
 On March 15, 2012, it was reported that the script would be written that summer and that the principal photography was to take place in 2013.
-However, the production was delayed and apparently abandoned due to Whedon's commitments with Marvel Studios.
+However, the production was abandoned due to Whedon's commitments with Marvel Studios.

 2010s

 Wastelanders

-On September 23, 2011, it was reported that Whedon had worked with comic book author Warren Ellis to make a webseries entitled Wastelanders, which was an "end-of-the-world" project.
-However, it was also announced that its production was postponed and apparently cancelled due to Whedon's concerns with The Avengers.
+On September 23, 2011, it was reported that Whedon had worked with comic book author Warren Ellis to create a webseries entitled Wastelanders, which was an "end-of-the-world" project.
+However, it was also announced that its production was cancelled due to Whedon's involvement with The Avengers.

+Untitled World War II-set horror film

+On October 20, 2016, Whedon revealed that he was writing a new project: a historical fiction/horror film set during World War II.

+Untitled Star Wars standalone film

+Whedon also expressed an interest in making a one-off Star Wars film after seeing the trailer of Rogue One.
+"I want to do that," he said.
+"To make a Star Wars movie and not be wed to the bigger picture.